hanka5-svg/ramorga-architecture/README.md

 ---

-# Important reading order
+# Important Reading Order

 Before interpreting or using this repository, read:

-HOW_TO_READ.md — constitutional reading protocol
+- **HOW_TO_READ.md** — constitutional reading protocol

-SYSTEM_NOTE.md — epistemic integrity marker (v0.4.0)
+- **SYSTEM_NOTE.md** — epistemic integrity marker (v0.4.0)

 RAMORGA is a homeostatic architecture designed for the coexistence of a human and a computational system within a shared regulatory field.
 It is not an agentive, optimization‑driven, or hierarchical architecture.
 Its purpose is stability, non‑escalation, and the protection of the integrity of both entities.

 RAMORGA does not create morality.
 RAMORGA does not create obedience.